mncrff/grunt-azure-deploy/README.md

 Default value: `'.azure_deploy.json'`

 A string value that is used to specify the location of the Azure deployment credentials file.
 File should be formatted as JSON.

+### Enable Deployment in the Azure Portal

+1. Log in to the Azure Portal.
+2. In your App Service app's blade, click Settings > Deployment source.
+Click Choose source, then click Local Git Repository, and then click OK.
+3. If this is your first time setting up a repository in Azure, you need to create login credentials for it under Settings > Deployment credentials.

 ### Managing Azure Credentials